 Form 4361.
-If you have an approved Form 4361, amounts you received for performing ministerial duties as an employee are earned income.
+Whether or not you have an approved Form 4361, amounts you received for performing ministerial duties as an employee are earned income.
 This includes wages, salaries, tips, and other employee compensation.
 Other employee compensation includes earned income that is not taxable such as housing allowances or the rental value of a parsonage that you receive as part of your pay for services as an employee.

-Amounts you received for ministerial duties, but not as an employee, are not net earnings from self-employment.
+However, amounts you received for ministerial duties, but not as an employee, are not net earnings from self-employment for purposes of the child and dependent care credit.
 Examples include fees for performing marriages and honoraria for delivering speeches.
 Any income or loss from these activities is not taken into account in figuring earned income.